bhaktikumawat/Mera-Bharat/README.md

 # Mera-Bharat
-This is my first project including basic HTML and CSS Skills.
+This is my first website including basic HTML and CSS Skills.